 Children, parents, and grandparents often share similar health problems.
 If a particular disease runs in your family, you may have inherited factors that put you at risk.

-These factors are passed down from parent to child by way of genes.
-All humans have the same genes, but the information within each gene may differ slightly from person to person.
+Inherited risk factors are passed down from parent to child by way of genes.
+All humans have the same genes, but different people have slightly different versions of these genes.

 Sometimes genetic differences cause disease.
 In rare cases, changing a single gene is enough to cause disease.
 But more often disease results from the combined effects of minor changes in multiple genes.
 Each gene then contributes in a small way to the symptoms.